qiaoganchen22/6-Degrees-of-Kevin-Bacon/README.md

 popular on college campuses about a decade ago.
 The game is based on the ideas of six degrees of separation and the small-world experiment.

+Six degrees of separation is the idea that all living things and everything else in the world are six or fewer steps away from each other so that a chain of "a friend of a friend" statements can be made to connect any two people in a maximum of six steps.

+The goal of the Six Degrees of Kevin Bacon Game is to try to find the fewest number ofconnections to link any other actor with
+Kevin Bacon.
+It was discovered that you could connect Kevin Bacon with just about any other actor in 6 steps or so.

 ## The Kevin Bacon Game

 Querying the actors in a movie is not much more than returning the corresponding line in the input file.
 Querying the list of movies in which an actor has appeared